frank-ceballos/frank-blog/content/posts/03IntroToSpark/index.md

 * `SparkContext` is an object in Spark that you can use to create RDDs.

-Next, we define the configuration using `SparkConf`.
+Next, we define the configuration we will like to run Spark with using `SparkConf`.
 Let's take a closer look:

 ```python
 conf = SparkConf().setMaster('local').setAppName('Job Name')